Day Trading Strategies for Beginners

 Your most important objective will be to follow your Max Loss rules so you never have a loss that exceeds a predetermined amount.
 The most important skill you need to learn is to cap your losses.

+Learning how to scale in and scale out of your day trades is a critical still every trader must develop.
 When I have winning trades, I scale out of the positions to take profits and adjust stops to break even as quickly as possible.
 I never hold a position that has achieved my profit target and hope for a bigger winner.
 The reason is because all too often the price can drop and you will end up giving up that profit.
 Instead, as soon as I’ve reached my first profit target (if I’m risking $100, then as soon as I’m up $100), I’ll sell 1/2 my position and set my stop at breakeven.
 This method of scaling out ensures small profits on all trades that move in your favor, giving you a better percentage of success.

 Lets say you take 6 trades/day with a $100 max loss and $100 profit targets.
 If lose on 2 and you win on 4 (about 65% success rate), and down $200 on losers, and up $400 on winners, giving you a net profit of $200/day.
 Ideally we want students to be risking $100, to make $200.
 That would give you a 2:1 profit loss ratio.
 Again, with 6 trades and a 2:1 profit loss ratio, your 2 losers would still be down $200, but your 4 winners would be $800 in profits, giving you a $600 net profit.
 With the same percentage of success, if you can increase your profit loss ratio you will make a lot more money!